ridhimanwazir/python-webapp-cicd/README.md

-# Python-webapp-k8
+# Python-webapp
-Deploying Python webapp on miniKube using CI/CD with jenkins
+Deploying Python webapp on miniKube using CI/CD with Jenkins